 The Library Assessment Conference is dedicated to providing collaborative and conference experiences that are free from all forms of harassment, and inclusive of all people.
 We suggest: listening as much as you speak and remembering that colleagues may have expertise you are unaware of; encouraging and yielding the floor to those whose viewpoints may be under-represented in a group; using welcoming language; accepting critique graciously and offering it constructively; giving credit where it is due; seeking concrete ways to make physical spaces and online resources more universally accessible; and staying alert to the welfare of those around you.
 Please be respectful and judicious in all forms of communication, especially online, where tone is harder to infer.

 Harassment can include unwelcome or offensive verbal comments or nonverbal expressions related to: age; appearance or body size; employment or military status; ethnicity; gender identity or expression; individual lifestyles; marital status; national origin; physical or cognitive ability; political affiliation; sexual orientation; race; or religion.
-Harassment (including online) can also include use of sexual and/or discriminatory images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; bullying behavior; inappropriate physical contact; and unwelcome sexual attention.
+Harassment (including online) can also include use of sexual and/or discriminatory images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; bullying behavior; inappropriate physical contact; unwelcome sexual attention; and personal attacks.

 Sexual, discriminatory, or potentially triggering language and imagery is generally inappropriate for any conference event.
 However, this policy is not intended to constrain responsible scholarly or professional discourse and debate.
 We welcome engagement with difficult topics, done with respect and care.